Word Gems

 E. Let’s proceed slowly here.
 There’s a lot to analyze all at once.
 But, you’re right.
 For years we’ve been telling our readers, going way back to “Prometheus,” that John-and-Mary love is characterized by “comfort and thrill,” mere biological-psychological benefits designed to perpetuate the species but devoid of higher-level attractors.

 K. But, in contrast, we’ve also said, many times, that joy is the salient attribute associated with Twin-Soul romance.
-I think we still subscribe to that assessment, but, if so, why wasn’t your ecstatic experience laden with joy instead of “the rest of God”?
+I'd like to think that we still subscribe to that assessment, but, if so, why wasn’t your ecstatic experience laden with joy instead of “the rest of God”?

 E. To solve this puzzle we’ll need a clear definition of “the rest of God” – because, right now, and I hate to say it but, “the rest of God” can sound like some empty platitude from worldly Big Religion.